cglmoocs/bdaafall2015/docs/source/terasort.rst

 same amount of time in 2013 with 2100 nodes x hexa-core processors.
-The combination of hardware setup and software configuration does accelerate the performance of Hadoop and TeraSort program is used to measure the performance of your Hadoop.
+The combination of hardware setup and software configuration does accelerate the performance of Hadoop and TeraSort program is used to measure the performance of a Hadoop system.
 There are three packages to conduct the benchmark: TeraGen which generates input data given by the size, TeraSort which sorts the input data files, and TeraValidate which validates the results.
 The elapsed time of TeraSort is the measure of the performance of Hadoop.